Iwo Jima (video game): Gameplay

-Background

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in 1981.
-The company were known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Bismark and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products to the United Kingdom.
-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles such as the ZX Spectrum lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pulling out" from the Spectrum market by video game journalist Phillipa Irving.
-Following years of successful sales throughout the mid 1980s, Personal Software Services experienced financial difficulties, in what Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 The game received mixed reviews from critics upon release.
 Both Gwyn Hughes of Your Sinclair and a reviewer of ZX Computing praised the game's value for money and heralded it as a "good introduction" to the wargaming genre, although Hughes believed that Iwo Jima was unlikely to provide established tacticians with a "major challenge" and the reviewer of ZX Computing was concerned that the game was "too easy".
 Sean Masterson of Crash criticised the graphics, stating that it was "let down by poor unit markers and terrain features".
 Gary Rook of Sinclair User asserted that the game was overall "competent", however he summarised it as "failing to excite".
 Rook also added that the game was well implemented and "inspiring".

 A reviewer of Computer and Video Games criticised the game for having an "awkward mechanism" due to the lack of a save feature and neglecting historic realism.
 However, he compared the historical accuracy of the Battle of Iwo Jima for being more accurate than Falklands '82's interpretation of the Falklands War.
 Mark Reed of Computer Gamer stated that the game is "ideal" for novice players and also praised the simplicity of the controls, despite suggesting that experienced gamers of the genre would prefer "something more complex".
 Masterson similarly criticised the game's suitability for experienced gamers, suggesting that any appeal for a more experienced player is likely to be "very limited".

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "While Iwo/Falklands may not be to the taste of the experienced wargamer, they may prove just the ticket to gaining another convert to computer conflict simulations."